-- 1811: More than a hundred years later, almost a thousand slaves where working on the sugarcane and cotton production.
+- 1811: More than a hundred years later, almost a thousand slaves where working on the sugarcane and cotton plantation.

 - 1821: During the independence battles, hundred of slaves ran away and joined Don Jose de San Martín (Argentine general and the prime leader of the southern part of South America’s successful struggle for independence).
-Fernando Carrillo de Albornoz, owner at that time, ran away to Spain leaving his wife and younger child, Julio.
-The government expropriated the hacienda.
+Fernando Carrillo de Albornoz, owner at that time, ran away to Spain leaving his wife and younger child, Julio and the government expropriated the hacienda.